marcusalenius/marcusalenius.github.io/markdown/attention.md

 We would like to consider all the words that came before it.
 So instead of using just the embedding of "a", we could define its context vector as the average of the embeddings of "once", "upon", and "a".
 That way, when we feed the context vector into our classifier, it has baked in information about all preceding words.

 This is a lot better.
 It solves our "the sun is a time" problem.
 But it raises another issue.
 Take the phrase "the capital of France is" which we train to complete with "Paris".
-That means we’ve learned the matrix so that the context vector for "is" — the average of the embeddings of "the", "capital", "of", "France", and "is" — is most similar to the row for "Paris".
+That means we've learned the matrix so that the context vector for "is" — the average of the embeddings of "the", "capital", "of", "France", and "is" — is most similar to the row for "Paris".

 Now consider the phrase "the capital of Spain is".
 All words except one are the same, so the average embedding vector will be nearly identical to the one for the France sentence.
 Hence, it is likely that our classifier will output "Paris" here as well.
 So, we'd get "the capital of Spain is Paris" instead of the desired "the capital of Spain is Madrid".